 City of Stories is a community book art project that makes voices visible.
 When displayed, the books created will visually celebrate what unites us as well as what distinguishes us from one another.

-Many people who come to Studio Pause, hear first-hand stories they might not hear anywhere else —stories of immigration, education rights, language equality, incarceration, etc. Beautifully simple and easily replicable, in this project Sushmita creates art from stories, teaches APS staff to do the same, and take it to the children they work with.
+Many people who come to Studio Pause, hear first-hand stories they might not hear anywhere else —stories of immigration, education rights, language equality, incarceration, etc. Beautifully simple and easily replicable, in this project Sushmita creates art from stories, teaches APS extended day staff to do the same, and take it to the children they work with.

 – Create art inspired by each story using various media to make each storyteller’s voice visible.
 Each story’s text and art will combine to make a StoryPage.
 Each StoryPage can be folded into a 3D house-shaped book, Sushmita’s most popular book art workshop.
 Each folded book will have space for others to add their own stories to, inspired by the StoryPage they picked to work with.